jhorzek/lessSEM/README.md

 These optimizers are implemented based on the [**regCtsem**](https://github.com/jhorzek/regCtsem) package.
-Most importantly, **all optimizers in lessSEM are available for other packages.** There are three ways to implement them which are documented in `vignette("General-Purpose-Optimization", package = "lessSEM")`.
+Most importantly, **all optimizers in lessSEM are available for other packages.** There are four ways to implement them which are documented in `vignette("General-Purpose-Optimization", package = "lessSEM")`.
 In short, these are: